UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Introduction

-Recent advances in multimodal generation have demonstrated that integrating semantic reasoning capabilities from vision-language models (VLMs) can significantly enhance complex generation tasks, such as text-guided image synthesis with interleaved control \cite{mi2025think,chen2025multimodal}.
-Inspired by this paradigm, we believe that the fine-grained visual understanding inherent in CSR can serve as a semantic compensator for CSV2S generation.
-As illustrated in Figure \ref{fig:motivation}(b), our framework introduces a shared visual processor that bridges CSR and CSV2S tasks.
-This processor operates as a two-way translator: during CSR, it extracts linguistic semantics from spatiotemporal lip-hand patterns; for CSV2S, it maps these semantics to guide speech synthesis while preserving cuer identity.
-The key innovation lies in explicitly modeling the \textbf{semantic compensation flow}, where CSR-derived phoneme-level constraints reduce potential ambiguities in word-level speech generation, overcoming the challenges of fine-grained semantic correlation modeling.
+\textbf{To overcome these challenges}, we draw inspiration from recent advances in multimodal learning, where semantic reasoning from vision-language models (VLMs) has shown strong promise in tasks like text-guided image synthesis with interleaved control \cite{mi2025think,chen2025multimodal}.
+We hypothesize that the multimodal visual understanding inherent in CSR can serve as a semantic bridge to support more accurate and controllable speech generation in CSV2S.
+As depicted in Figure~\ref{fig:motivation}(b), we introduce a unified framework that leverages a shared visual processor to bridge CSR (understanding task) and CSV2S (generation task).
+This processor serves as a two-way translator: during CSR, it extracts linguistic semantics from fine-grained lip-hand motion patterns; in CSV2S, it utilizes these semantics to guide speech generation.
+The core innovation of our framework lies in modeling a semantic compensation flow, where phoneme-level supervision from CSR reduces ambiguity in speech synthesis, enabling more faithful and coherent voice generation under complex multimodal conditions.